 Solution: Be clear about why your characters do what they do.
 “Because I need it to happen in my story” is not a good enough reason.
 Also don’t pile twist after twist, drama after drama and indeed the kitchen sink into your story: Sometimes less is more.
 Build confidence in your story – the real one.

-For more support and advice why not enrol on one of our six-week online courses designed to help writers at different stages of their novel-writing journey: Starting to Write Your Novel, Write to the End of Your Novel and Edit & Pitch Your Novel.
+For more support and advice on giving your story pace and momentum, why not enrol on one of our six-week online courses designed to help writers at different stages of their novel-writing journey: Starting to Write Your Novel, Write to the End of Your Novel and Edit & Pitch Your Novel.